Huke Washed Premium

 This coffee has been processed using the washed method, using clean water from the Mejo river.
 It is classified as Grade 1, the highest quality classification for Ethiopian coffees, indicating a great deal of effort has been put into the selection and grading during processing.

-For this lot, carefully hand-picked coffee cherries were delivered to Huke washing station and were meticulously sorted by hand and in a floatation tank prior to processing to remove unripe, overripe, or damaged fruit, as this enhances the quality and sweetness of the cup.
+For this lot, carefully hand-picked coffee cherries were delivered to Huke washing station and were meticulously sorted by hand and in a floatation tank prior to processing.
+Around 80% of the cherries selected were fully ripe, with the remaining 20% being made up of semi-ripe fruit, as Testi have discovered that this enhances the structure and complexity of the cup.

 HOW THIS COFFEE WAS SOURCED